 Profit maximization is the traditional approach and the primary objective of financial management.
 It implies that every decision relating to business is evaluated in the light of profits.
 All the decision with respect to new projects, acquisition of assets, raising capital, distributing dividends etc are studied for their impact on profits and profitability.
-If the result of a decision is perceived to have positive effect on the profits, the decision is taken further for implementation.
+If the result of a decision is perceived to have a positive effect on the profits, the decision is taken further for implementation.

 Profit Maximization Theory / Model: The Rationale / Benefits: